 In the past the research community assumed that beyond the reproductive system, differences between males and females simply did not exist or were not relevant.
 Most medical research to date has been skewed to male physiology, putting women at risk for suboptimal care.
 The NIH Revitalization Act of 1993 was a critical milestone that mandated the inclusion of women in clinical research to improve health care for all.
 Unfortunately, nearly two decades later, only 37% of human studies include women and the data is even more concerning in animal and cell research, important precursors to human trials.
 There are several misconceptions of sex-based research regarding the cost of using both sexes, a sense of having to protect vulnerable women and/or a potential fetus, uniformity, avoiding the "complications" of the menstrual/estrous cycle, and the perceived complexity of recruitment of women.
-However, the truth, as outlined in Dr. Teresa Woodruff's 2010 Nature editorial, is that sex-and gender-based approaches to research and medicine frame important questions about the differences and similarities in men's and women's normal biological, behavioral, and social function in combination with their experience of the same diseases.
-Consequently, the Women's Health Research Institute established the Bench Research Integration Leadership Committee to ensure sex-specific research tools are available to investigators.
+However, sex-and gender-based approaches to research and medicine frame important questions about the differences and similarities in men's and women's normal biological, behavioral, and social function in combination with their experience of the same diseases.
 The resources listed here are designed to support investgators, as they design and engage in sex-specific research.

-Click here to view the lecture "Statistical Considerations for Sex Inclusion in Basic Science Research*," presented by Denise M. Scholtens, PhD, Associate Director of the Division of Biostatistics, Associate Professor in the Department of Preventive Medicine.
+Dr. Denise M. Scholtens, Associate Director of the Division of Biostatistics, Associate Professor in the Department of Preventive Medicine, Northwestern University.

 A recent study by members of the WHRI of surgical journals found that in 618 studies when the sex of the study animals was reported, 80% used only male animals and 17% used only females.
 Read more